adamcbrewer/codebr.eu/content/posts/managing-modules.md

 # A Tip On Managing Large Scale Module Development #

  Often I am dropped into a large project and given a large document with module names and numbers with varients.
-When a site is going through testing, it can be somtimes difficult to decipher what modules are what so by using data-attributes I can quickly work out what modules are having problems.
+When a site is going through testing, it can be sometimes difficult to decipher what modules are what so by using data-attributes I can quickly work out what modules are having problems.

 <pre data-type="html">
 	&lt;div